Neil Strauss: Other works

 On March 4, 2009, The New York Times wrote that Strauss (along with rock biographer Anthony Bozza) had started his own publishing company, Igniter, as an imprint of HarperCollins.
 Igniter's first title was The Man Behind the Nose, published in 2010.
 It was followed by Satan Is Real: The Ballad of the Louvin Brothers, published in 2012.

-Strauss's book Emergency: This Book Will Save Your Life (Harper, 2009), for which he spent three years amongst survivalists, tax-dodgers, billionaire businessmen, and the government itself, was hailed by Rolling Stone as an "escape plan" for the current world crisis.
+Strauss's 2009 book, Emergency: This Book Will Save Your Life (Harper), for which he spent three years among survivalists, tax-dodgers, billionaire businessmen, and the government itself.
 It entered The New York Times bestseller list at No. 3.

 He received the presidents Volunteer Service Award for his search-and-rescue work during the writing of Emergency.
 The rights to the movie were picked up by Columbia Pictures, with Robert Downey Jr. attached as a producer and probable lead actor.
-In 2010, Strauss received the James Joyce Award from the Literary & Historical Society of University College Dublin.

 Neil Strauss's 2011 release entitled Everyone Loves You When You're Dead: Journeys Into Fame and Madness was also a New York Times bestseller.
-Released March 15, 2011, the book is a compilation of 228 celebrity vignettes conducted throughout Strauss's career as a pop culture journalist.
+Released on March 15, 2011, the book is a compilation of 228 celebrity vignettes conducted throughout Strauss's career as a pop culture journalist.